 - Be an online activist.
 “Like” us on Facebook, follow us on Twitter, and help us share messaging.
-If you are passionate about issues and enjoy writing, join The Exchange and speak up about things that are important to you.
+If you are passionate about issues and enjoy writing, join The Exchange and speak up about issues or observations that are important to you.

 - Volunteer.
 Get involved in planning and implementing advocacy initiatives through the Local Partner Council (LPC) in your community.
 Find your nearest LPC here, or contact us.

-CIJA stays in touch with Canada’s organized Jewish community through its Local Partners and Local Partner Council, and with the broader community through CIJA’s online channels and mainstream media.
+CIJA stays in touch with Canada’s organized Jewish community through its Local Partners and Local Partner Council, through issue-specific email updates, widely-read summaries from lay leadership in A Word from our Chairs, and with the broader community through CIJA’s online channels and mainstream media.

 In addition, CIJA issues a biennial Impact Report, which reviews the files, legislation, and policy issues on which CIJA has been engaged, inviting community members to evaluate progress.

-CIJA’s activities – including leadership development, education, and research and analysis – span a number of policy areas.
+CIJA’s activities – including leadership development, education, and research and analysis – span several policy areas.
 Examples include: combating antisemitism, strengthening the Canada-Israel relationship, advancing human rights, advocating on behalf of society’s most vulnerable, and ensuring that multiculturalism enhances rather than undermines Canadian social unity.
-These and other priorities are determined by the essential criteria of advancing the quality of Jewish life in Canada and abroad and contributing to the well-being of Canadians in keeping with Canada’s core democratic values.
+These and other priorities are determined by the essential criteria of advancing the quality of Jewish life in Canada and abroad and contributing to the wellbeing of Canadians in keeping with Canada’s core democratic values.
 We consider these two benchmarks to be not merely compatible but complementary.

-As the advocacy arm of the Jewish Federations of Canada, CIJA’s core funding comes from the Federations through Jewish Federations of Canada – UIA (JFC – UIA).
+As the advocacy agent of the Jewish Federations of Canada, CIJA’s core funding comes from the Federations through Jewish Federations of Canada – UIA (JFC – UIA).
 Collectively, this organization reflects the support of approximately 100,000 Federation-affiliated donors in Jewish communities across the country.
-Remaining funds are raised from private donors in Canada to support specific programs.
+Remaining funds are raised through events, meetings, and email campaigns, from private donors in Canada to support enhanced programming.

 CIJA is a non-profit organization that receives no funding from the Government of Canada or the State of Israel.
 CIJA is 100% funded by Canadians and accountable to Canadians.

 As the Jewish and pro-Israel community is not monolithic, no one organization can claim to serve as the sole representative of that constituency.
-However, CIJA is the most democratic and representative Jewish organization in Canada, with its structure including various local and national bodies that enable the Jewish community to have a direct role in determining CIJA’s positions, priorities, and initiatives.
+However, CIJA is the most democratic and representative Jewish organization in Canada, with a structure comprising various local and national bodies that enable Canada’s Jewish community to have a direct role in determining CIJA’s positions, priorities, and initiatives.

-Guided by an independent nominations process and comprising 26 members, CIJA’s Board is drawn from communities coast to coast and includes former parliamentarians affiliated with all three major political parties.
+Guided by an independent nominations process and comprising 30 members, CIJA’s Board of Directors is drawn from communities coast to coast and includes former parliamentarians affiliated with all three major political parties.
 Consistent with CIJA’s mandate of reaching out to all Canadians, CIJA benefits from the experience and insight of non-Jewish Board members who share the Jewish community’s concerns and public policy interests.
-The Board meets in person three times per year and by conference call every month and on an as-needed basis.
-The Board approves strategic goals and provides advice and support for programming pursuant to those goals.
+The Board meets in person three times annually and by conference call monthly, or as needed.
+The Board approves strategic goals and provides advice and support for programming pursuant to those priorities.